Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Approach

 \subsection{Parameter-efficient Fine-tuning}

-Although Transformer models perform well in task-specific OCR, they often contain billions of parameters, making fine-tuning and deploying these huge models in complex scenarios very resource-intensive.
-To overcome this challenge, we adopt PEFT method, which can significantly reduce the number of parameters required for fine-tuning while maintaining model performance.
-Specifically, we used two PEFT methods: DoRA for fine-tuning the image encoder and LoRA for fine-tuning the text decoder. \paragraph{LoRA} LoRA is a lightweight fine-tuning technology that achieves efficient fine-tuning by adding two small matrices to the key layers of the pre-trained model.
-Given the original weight matrix $W^0 \in \mathbb{R}^{m \times n}$ of a pre-trained model layer, LoRA reparameterizes it as: where $B \in \mathbb{R}^{m \times r}, A \in \mathbb{R}^{r \times n}$ are two small matrices, called LoRA weights, which are parameters that need to be learned during the fine-tuning process. $r$ is a hyperparameter that controls the rank of LoRA weight.
-When $r \ll \min(m, n)$, the number of parameters required by the LoRA weight will be much smaller than the original model weight matrix.
-By adding this low-rank update, LoRA enables efficient fine-tuning of pre-trained models.
-During the inference phase, the fine-tuned LoRA weights are combined with the original model weights to obtain the final inference weights.
-Since only two small matrices are stored, LoRA greatly reduces the additional parameter storage space required for fine-tuning.
-In our text decoder, we apply LoRA to both the query, key and value projection matrices of the self-attention module of the decoder and the encoder-decoder self-attention module, as well as the linear layer of the output.
-This parameter-efficient fine-tuning method allows us to significantly reduce the number of parameters required to fine-tune the text decoder while maintaining performance.
-Specifically, the low-rank matrix of LoRA is used to reconstruct the multi-head attention mechanism in the Transformer block, and its incremental update can be expressed as:
+While Transformer models excel in task-specific OCR, their massive scale—often comprising billions of parameters—renders fine-tuning and deployment in complex scenarios highly resource-intensive.
+To address this challenge, we employ Parameter-Efficient Fine-Tuning (PEFT) methods, which can drastically reduce the number of parameters needed for fine-tuning while preserving model performance.
+Specifically, we utilize two PEFT techniques: DoRA for fine-tuning the image encoder and LoRA for fine-tuning the text decoder.

+\textbf{LoRA.} LoRA is a lightweight fine-tuning technology that achieves efficient fine-tuning by adding two small matrices to the key layers of the pre-trained model.
+Given the original weight matrix $W_0 \in \mathbb{R}^{m \times n}$ of a pre-trained model layer, LoRA reparameterizes it as:

+where $B \in \mathbb{R}^{m \times r}$ and $A \in \mathbb{R}^{r \times n}$ are two small matrices, known as LoRA weights, which are learned during fine-tuning.
+The hyperparameter $r$ determines the rank of these LoRA weights.
+When $r \ll \min(m, n)$, the number of parameters required for the LoRA weights is substantially smaller than that of the original weight matrix.
+This low-rank update facilitates efficient fine-tuning of pre-trained models.
+During inference, the fine-tuned LoRA weights are combined with the original model weights to produce the final inference weights.
+Since only two small matrices need to be stored, LoRA significantly reduces the additional parameter storage required for fine-tuning.
+In our text decoder, we apply LoRA to the query, key, and value projection matrices of the self-attention modules in both the decoder and the encoder-decoder, as well as to the output linear layer.
-Each attention head has its own query, key, value matrix and its corresponding LoRA low-rank matrix incremental update term ($B_{*,i}A_{*,i}$).
-After splicing the results of different attention heads, they are fused by a weight matrix, and also updated by LoRA low-rank matrix: